Some significant ideas first:

 Note that this value for meters is a judgment about some average mixed tone of typical scenes (if possible exists), and is NOT related to any value of middle gray (nor to any one specific image).
 Nothing says the average scene is or should be middle gray.
 The shadows in a green forest or a bird in a blue sky will vary.
 It depends of course on the specific scene colors, however the mix in many usual scenes is in fact close enough to the meters, so it often sort of works out (which is the basic idea, but also often not as well).
 We have compensation buttons on our cameras.

 Preachy here maybe, but intended as hopefully helpful.
 This fact about scene colors is Photography 101, perhaps not obvious, but basic and clearly evident, and one of the first things we should learn.
 Our best tool is a human brain that can see and actually recognize the scene.
-Brains and photographers have experience to know the difference.
+Brains and photographers have experience to know and recognize the difference.
 We should think about how we work.
-If we can see there is a white background, we know to expect underexposure, so we would compensate to boost metered exposure a bit.
-Or maybe a stop or two if the scene is mostly all white.
+If we can see there is a white background, or a white brides dress, we know to expect underexposure, so we would compensate to boost metered exposure a bit.
+Or maybe even a stop or two if the scene is mostly all white.
 For example, most pictures in the snow probably need +1 EV, and if the scene is entirely snow in bright sun, maybe consider dialing in +2 EV exposure compensation.
 (Always do what is seen needed, because you will be disappointed if you imagine the camera should always get it right.)
 Experience lets us "already just know" when we first walk up to the scene.
 It does require we look, and think a little about we're doing.
 Do Not turn off the brain while the camera is engaged. :)

 Or easier, an incident meter directly meters the light itself (independent of the subjects colors), and in that light level, light and dark scenes will seek their proper high and low levels then, same as we see them.